hoomanium/aws-database-migration-tools/Blogs/AWS Database Migration Labs/EnvironmentConfiguration.md

 We will use the AWS Management Console to provision the AWS DMS resources, such as the replication instance, endpoints, and tasks.

 # Getting Started
-1. Login to [AWS Management Consol][console] using your credentials.
+1. Login to [AWS Management Console][console] using your credentials.

 2. Click on the drop-down menu on the top right corner of the screen, and select one of the 12 supported regions for this tutorial: